Xiomara Castro: Fiscal policy

 In her inaugural address, Castro announced to the nation that the largest base of the budget she will present to parliament is dedicated to salaries and wages.
 In-addition, Castro stated that she had ordered her Minister of Finance and the Central Bank to take action to reduce interest rates for production.

 Security policy

 On 25 November 2022, a state of emergency was declared to deal with crime.

 Initially instituted for forty-five days in two municipalities, Tegucigalpa and San Pedro Sula, the state of exception has been renewed and extended to more than half of the country's cities.
 The government strengthened police resources, built several high-security prisons, authorized the deployment of security forces in the streets, and authorized the deployment of military forces in the streets to support the police.

 The homicide rate has fallen from 38 per 100,000 inhabitants in 2022 to 31 in 2023, a drop of 17%.
 However, according to some specialists, the reduction in crime is not directly linked to the state of emergency.
 The government's security policy is also hampered by blockages in Parliament, where Xiomara Castro's party does not hold a majority.

+In 2025, the homicide rate is the lowest in thirty years, according to data from the independent organization ACLED (Armed Conflict Location and Event Data), and has been reduced by more than half in large cities such as San Pedro Sula and the capital Tegucigalpa.